• Skip to main content

 Jump to the recipe or keep reading for the full post with step-by-step directions, pictures, brand recommendations, and more!

 Are you new here?
-I also have the following posts to help you live gluten-free without the stress!
+Here's tips to live gluten-free without the stress!

-…get valuable support from me, and gluten-free peers, in my EXCLUSIVE Facebook community “Stress-Free Gluten-Free” by clicking here!
+…get valuable support in my EXCLUSIVE Facebook community “Stress-Free Gluten-Free” by clicking here!

 The gluten-free guide below is based on personal experience and research.
 Always be sure to discuss any medical changes with your doctor for your personal medical needs.
 Additionally, this post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
-My full disclosure isn’t that interesting, but you can find it here
+My full disclosure isn’t that interesting, but you can find it here.

 Are Fruity Pebbles Gluten-Free?

 Yes!!!
-Both Fruity Pebbles and Cocoa Pebbles are, in fact, gluten-free
+Both Fruity Pebbles and Cocoa Pebbles are, in fact, gluten-free!

 However, seasonal varieties and the ones containing marshmallows may NOT be gluten-free.
 Always check the box.
 Post is good at labeling.